This In Focus brief was previously published under the title 'European approaches to migration in the Mediterranean'.

 - Dimitris Avramopoulos, European Migration, Home Affairs and Citizenship Commissioner

-Europe has been debating the question of how to manage the flow of asylum seekers and migrants across its borders for decades, with increasing urgency since January 2015.
-This In Focus brief provides an overview of the key proposals for European law and policy to manage the flow of asylum seekers and migrants into the region since the onset of this 'crisis'.
-Before reading it, we recommend reviewing our background information about the European system for managing migration, which introduces the key institutions and legal frameworks, and explains how decisions are made in the EU.
+Europe has been debating how to manage the arrival and needs of asylum seekers and migrants for decades, with increasing urgency since January 2015.
+Discover the key aspects of European law and policy with regard to migration into the region since the onset of this 'crisis', and proposals for policy change, in this In Focus Brief.

 Preventing irregular migration into Europe